CPC Courses are delivered by our approved JAUPT trainers at our Training Centre in Colwick.

 Upload fee is included in the prices, plus you receive proof of your attendance.

-We like you to participate and have an open forum policy which helps you achieve more form the course, DVD’s are kept to a minimum.
+We like you to participate and have an open forum policy which helps you achieve more from the course – DVD’s are kept to a minimum.

 We offer free off-road parking, free refreshments, a comfortable rest room and hot and cold meals can be purchased nearby.

 We can deliver courses anywhere in the UK providing the sites meets JAUPT criteria (charges by arrangement).

-Here at Nottinghamshire Driving School, we have modern and comfortable classrooms for all our services.
+Here at Nottinghamshire Driving School, we have modern and comfortable classrooms for all of our services.

-Nottinghamshire Driving School offers CPC courses, which stands for Certificate of Professional Competence (35 hours training) in our fully fitted, modern classroom.
+Nottinghamshire Driving School offers CPC courses, or Certificate of Professional Competence (35 hours training) in our fully fitted, modern classroom.
 Our CPC courses are taught by very experienced teachers and drivers.